TL;DR

 It’s a revelation that strikes at the very heart of our assumptions about health, wealth, and ageing.
-A landmark 2025 study from the UK Centre for Epigenetic Research (UKCER) has uncovered a silent health crisis unfolding across the nation.
+A landmark 2025 study from the UK public and industry sources for Epigenetic Research (UKCER) has uncovered a silent health crisis unfolding across the nation.
 The data is unequivocal: more than one in three working-age Britons are living with a 'biological age' at least seven years older than the date on their birth certificate.

 This isn't just a curious scientific footnote.
 This 'age acceleration' is a direct predictor of premature chronic illness, creating a potential lifetime financial burden exceeding a staggering £4.8 million for an affected individual through lost income, private medical bills, and unfunded care costs.
 It's a hidden time bomb, ticking away beneath the surface of our daily lives, threatening to devastate personal finances, derail retirement plans, and dismantle family legacies.